PGBFDH18/ludo-console-game-oo/docs/UserStories.md

 After 40 steps you have 5 steps to get into the middle.

+Unit tests has been added to a few methods.

 Choose Color and playerorder
 ---
 ~~Colors are given to players.~~